aaronkaka/groovy-blackjack/README.md

 ## Requirements
 Created and tested with Java 6 and Groovy 1.8.
 I did have to be UTF-8 compliant for Mac OS X Terminal.

+If executing the game from the command line rather than an IDE, follow the directions for [installing Groovy](http://groovy.codehaus.org/Installing+Groovy) and specify the directory for the card images:

+    Blackjack/src> groovy blackjack -d "../img"

 ## Goals
 Initially the goal was to create a simple Groovy command-line executable script to simulate casino-style Blackjack purely with text characters.
 As with all such things, I found that in fact it was a little more complex than I hoped,